Percent of plan goals completed:

 |Accentuate and support Elon’s teacher-scholar model|

-Revised and updated faculty and staff search processes in support of enhanced diversity and international recruitment, leading to the hiring of five new faculty members from underrepresented racial/ethnic backgrounds in 2012-2013.
-Sixteen percent (16%) of our faculty are now from ethnic minorities.
+Revised and updated faculty and staff search processes in support of enhanced diversity and international recruitment.
+Seventeen percent (17%) of our faculty are from diverse racial and ethnic backgrounds.

 Strengthened Elon’s recruiting processes with a revised Equal Employment Opportunity (EEO) statement, diversity understanding for search committees and additional funding for advertising to reach diverse audiences.

 Increased summer undergraduate research funding to support more faculty-student pairs and to better support and recognize this significant work of the teacher-scholar.
-National Survey of Student Engagement affirms Elon seniors graduate surpass the top 10 percent in self reporting “enriching educational experiences.”
+National Survey of Student Engagement affirms Elon seniors surpass the top 10 percent in self-reporting "enriching educational experiences."

 New Faculty Orientation revised to focus more explicitly on balanced goal-setting and evidence-based reflection in support of teacher-scholar development.

-Launched PURM: Perspectivies in Undergraduate Research mentoring as a leading national voice in the significant teacher-scholar work of mentoring undergraduate research (http://blogs.elon.edu/purm/)
+Launched PURM: Perspectives in Undergraduate Research mentoring as a leading national voice in the significant teacher-scholar work of mentoring undergraduate research (http://blogs.elon.edu/purm/)

-Developed and produced the second President’s Report featuring and more effectively publishing the scholarly productivity and successes of faculty and staff.
-Clickhere for more information.
+Developed and produced the third President’s Report featuring and more effectively publishing the scholarly productivity and successes of faculty and staff.
+Click here for more information.

 Elon recognized as a leading producer of Fulbright scholars.